-Active: It is the initial state, transaction stays the state while it is executing.
+Active: It is the initial state, the transaction stays in the state while it is executing.

-Partially Committed: In this state, the final statement of transaction has been executed.
+Partially Committed: In this state, the final statement of the transaction has been executed.

 Failed: When the normal execution of a transaction can no longer proceed then It is failed.